 Preventive Services covered by WHA at no cost are listed in Appendix A. Immunizations covered by WHA at no cost are listed on the Centers for Disease Control website referenced above.
-In order for an office visit to be considered "preventive", the service must have been provided or ordered by your PCP, or an OB/GYN who is a Participating Physician within your Medical Group or participating in Advantage Referral, and the primary purpose of the office visit must have been to obtain the preventive service.
+In order for an office visit to be considered "preventive," the service must have been provided or ordered by your PCP, or an OB/GYN who is a Participating Physician within your Medical Group or participating in Advantage Referral, and the primary purpose of the office visit must have been to obtain the preventive service.
 Otherwise, you must pay the applicable Copayment and/or Deductible for the office visit.
 WHA and its Medical Groups may impose reasonable medical management techniques to determine the frequency, method, treatment or setting for a preventive service or item unless the particular guideline itself specifies otherwise.
-WHA does not cover any medications or supplements that are generally available over the counter, even if the Member has received a Prescription for the medications or supplements.
-Your plan may provide additional preventive services at no cost to you; consult your Copayment Summary for more information.
+WHA does not cover any medications or supplements that are generally available over the counter, even if the Member has received a Prescription for the medications or supplements, except for folic acid and aspirin in certain circumstances, as explained in more detail in Appendix A. Your plan may provide additional preventive services at no cost to you; consult your Copayment Summary for more information.